-At Gabriel & Co. we are dedicated to helping create a better and happier world.
-These human and spiritual values define how we think, work and live.
-With creating jewelry we realize our vision and are able to share our love of life.
 By donating a portion of our profits to charities and philanthropic efforts, we are helping to improve life for those who are in need to a better future.
 With our own Gabriel Love Foundation® we want to continue this history and expand our charitable culture of doing good and giving back to others.
-Our focus is on supporting children and women rights & opportunities, as well as helping to fight and sure Blood Cancer.
+Our focus is on supporting families, children and women rights and will partner with humanitarian organizations, as well as helping to fight cancer, diseases, and devastating negligence to children with our partner Jewelers for Children (JFC).
 Learn more about our efforts and join our programs.

 The Women’s Jewelry Association Foundation, Inc. is a 501(c)3 corporation created to support WJA’s mission of providing educational opportunities that allow women to reach their full career potential.
 The Foundation accepts gifts from individuals and corporations that are used to fund the association’s extensive scholarship and grant programs.